SybelBlue/slides/README.md

 - Start speaker notes with `Note:`.
 Press <kbd>S</kbd> during the presentation to open speaker view.
 - Press <kbd>?</kbd> in the presentation for all Reveal.js shortcuts.

-Keep images and other deck-specific files beside `slides.md`.
+Keep all images and other public deck dependencies in the same deck directory.
 Reference them from Markdown with their path under `public`; for example, a diagram stored at `public/decks/workshop/diagram.png` is `![Diagram](decks/workshop/diagram.png)`.
 This relative URL works both locally and under the repository's GitHub Pages URL.

-To write a deck in HTML instead, set its catalog `source` to an `.html` file.
+To write a deck in HTML instead, replace `slides.md` with `slides.html`; the catalog directory does not change.
 The file may be an HTML fragment containing top-level `<section>` elements, or a complete document containing a `.slides` element.
 Top-level sections are horizontal slides, and nested sections form a vertical stack:

 ```html
 <section>